 Lake Chelan offers visitors a variety of opportunity for hiking and mountain biking at all skill levels with an abundance of scenic trails around the Lake and Cascade Mountains.
 Whether visitors are looking for a fun family outing or an epic mountain ride, Lake Chelan’s varied terrain and long list of biking trails is sure to keep everyone’s wheels spinning.
 In addition, Lake Chelan offers a variety of hiking options from a simple walk around Riverwalk Park or a hike in the downlake region to a real mountain adventure in the upper regions of the Lake and the Cascade Mountains.

-Providing visitors with a variety of options for swinging their clubs while vacationing in the area, Lake Chelan has eight courses including Bear Mountain Ranch, an 18-hole, par 72 course named by PGA Professionals as “One of the Top New Golf Courses in the Country;” Desert Canyon, named by Golf Digest as the “Second Best Golf Course in Washington;” and Lake Chelan Golf Course, an 18-hole, par 72 course with a stunning view of Lake Chelan.
+Providing visitors with a variety of options for swinging their clubs while vacationing in the area, Lake Chelan has eight courses including Bear Mountain Ranch, an 18-hole, par 72 course named by PGA Professionals as “One of the Top New Golf Courses in the Country;” Desert Canyon, named by Golf Digest as the “Second Best Golf Course in Washington;” Gamble Sands, situated high above the Columbia River just 45 minutes north of Lake Chelan, and Lake Chelan Golf Course, an 18-hole, par 72 course with a stunning view of Lake Chelan.
 The area also features two championship putting courses – The Green at Don Morse Park and Desert Canyon Championship Putting Green.
-Coming Summer of 2014 will be Gamble Sands in nearby Brewster, WA.

 Located in downtown Chelan, The Green at Don Morse Park is designed with water, rocks and hazards just like a regular golf course, but offers families a day of miniature golf enjoyment.
 Fun for all ages, this 18-hole championship course is the perfect start for non-golfers and future golfers.
 Also fun for the young and old, Desert Canyon’s Championship Putting Green is both challenging and entertaining for everyone.
 With 18 holes of fun, this Championship course was the first in Washington and now plays host to clubs, charities, family play and more!
 For a great mini golf adventure, the Alpenhorn Drive-In on South Lakeshore Road offers a refreshing experience in the cool trees surrounding the lake, near Lake Chelan State Park.